José Cañas: Red Star

-Later years
+Later career

-In August 2020, Cañas returned to his country and signed a one-year deal with CD Atlético Baleares in the Segunda División B. He left after one sole season, even tough the club tried hard to convince him to renew his link.
+In March 2021, Cañas returned to his country and signed a short-term deal with Atlético Baleares in the Segunda División B. He left at the end of the season, even though the club tried hard to convince him to renew his link.

-In August 2021, the 34-year-old Cañas agreed to a one-year contract with Ionikos F.C. in a return to the Super League Greece.
+In August 2021, the 34-year-old Cañas agreed to a one-year contract with Ionikos in a return to the Greek top tier.
+Two years later, he remained in the country by joining Super League 2 side Kalamata.

+Cañas moved to the Gibraltar Football League on 30 August 2024, signing for Manchester 62.

 Personal life

 Cañas' uncle, Juan José, was also a footballer and a midfielder.
 He too spent most of his professional career with Betis.